Perrysburg Rotary Club Projects

 -

 The Perrysburg Rotary Service Foundation only considers projects with community or international value.
 Capital, major, and non-recurring projects are preferred; requests for new projects will also be considered.
 Funds may only be given consistent with the purposes outlined in the Declaration of Trust revised July 25, 2014.
-The Trustees will give preference to grant applications by qualified 501(c)3 organizations.
 While the Trustees will generally give preference to qualified 501(c)(3) not-for-profit organizations and encourage service projects that include the personal volunteer involvement of members of the Rotary Club of Perrysburg, consideration may also be given to applications on behalf of projects, scholarships and miscellaneous di minimis prizes, awards and acknowledgements of other Rotary Clubs as well as applications on behalf of the United States or any state, possession or political subdivision thereof.

 -